 Metabolic bone disease is caused by a calcium deficiency causing the bones to become brittle.

 By the time this disease has gotten to the point where bones are breaking, you are going to need vet help.

-Help prevent this disease by increasing UVB light with a good UVB bulb and adding more calcium in their diet (Dubia roaches are great for this).
+Help prevent this disease by increasing UVB light with a good UVB bulb and adding more calcium in their diet (Dubia roaches or a gut-loaded feeder insect are great for this).